Last updated on September 8th, 2021 at 02:15 pm

 - 1 10 Things To Love About Tokyo

-It was quite hard to narrow it down as I have an absolute crush on Tokyo since my first trip there in 2012, but I did it!
+It was pretty hard to narrow it down as I have had a big crush on Tokyo since my first trip there in 2012, but I did it!

-Also, if you’re planning a trip to Tokyo, you may want to take a look at my in-depth Tokyo Travel Guide to help you out.
+Also, if you’re planning a trip to Tokyo, you may want to look at my in-depth Tokyo Travel Guide to help you out.

 #1 The cleanness